Boundary conditions at infinity for Black-Scholes equations: Introduction

-The following contributions are also made in this study.
-We provide estimations on convergence to the forward price at infinity of the forward prices and boundary conditions, as well as the approximation sequence proposed in \citet{tsuzuki2023pitmans}.
-Whether the forward value at infinity is finite is an interesting question, and to the best of our knowledge, whether it is always finite is an open question. \citet{Tysk2009} provide a sufficient condition, which we extend.
-Under this extended condition, we derive the Laplace transform of the forward price at infinity with respect to the time to maturity in terms of $r$-excessive functions.
-In addition, we present an alternative expression of the forward price at infinity in terms of the density of a certain process with respect to a relevant probability measure.
-We also discuss the asymptotic behaviors of the call price with respect to maturity.
+The following contributions are also made in this study: In contrast to the case of a true martingale, the forward price in the presence of a bubble is a concave function with respect to the underlying price, which inspires us to investigate distributions that are implied in the forward prices.
+We provide three interpretations of the forward prices in terms of probabilities, aided by the results of \citet{profeta2010}.
+Whether the forward value at infinity is finite is an interesting question, and to the best of our knowledge, whether it is always finite remains an open question. \citet{Tysk2009} provide volatility growth conditions for the forward price at infinity to be finite.
+We weaken this condition and find that the finiteness holds even in cases in which the prices are considered to increase slowly, but not necessarily to be bounded.

-Although we focus on forward contracts in this study, there are no practical restrictions.
-Once a numerical procedure for forward prices is established, the price of a call option can be computed as the sum of the forward price and put price, and the standard numerical procedure can be applied to the latter.
-More generally, the price of a European option with a payoff that can be decomposed into linear and sublinear parts can be computed in the same manner.
-More complicated payoffs such as $|x \sin x|$ are beyond the scope of this study.
-However, pricing such options is not necessary in practice and the procedures proposed in the literature are expected not to be as effective.

-The problem of the non-uniqueness of the Cauchy problem is closely related to the problem of a relevant diffusion being a strict local martingale. \citet{BayraktarXing2010} provide a necessary and sufficient condition for the uniqueness in terms of a diffusion coefficient. \citet{CetinLarsen2023} study uniqueness in Cauchy problems for real-valued one-dimensional diffusions, although diffusions considered in mathematical finance are usually restricted to non-negative-valued ones.
-Cauchy problems with multiple solutions have emerged in mathematical finance and diffusion theory. \citet{Fernholzkaratzas2010} consider the highest return on investment in an equity market model, whereas \citet{KaratzasRuf2013} compute the distribution function of the time to explosion.
-These solutions are characterized by the smallest non-negative solutions of partial differential equations (or inequalities) with possible multiple solutions.
+The problem of the non-uniqueness of the Cauchy problem is closely related to the problem of a relevant diffusion being a strict local martingale. \citet{BayraktarXing2010} provide a necessary and sufficient condition for the uniqueness in terms of a diffusion coefficient. \citet{CetinLarsen2023} study uniqueness in Cauchy problems for real-valued one-dimensional diffusions.
+Cauchy problems with multiple solutions have emerged in mathematical finance and diffusion theory. \citet{Fernholzkaratzas2010} consider the highest return on investment in an equity market model, whereas \citet{KaratzasRuf2013} compute the distribution function of the time-to-explosion.
+These solutions are characterized by the smallest non-negative solutions of partial differential equations (or inequalities) with multiple possible solutions.
+The computation of the distribution function of the time-to-explosion can be reduced to the alternative problem of \citet{Cetin2018}, to which our numerical method can be applied.